 Wildlife Corridors

-The towns pattern of development has occurred in a conventional Post World War II pattern with standard lot dimensions without any creative design options, such as cluster or open space design options which would have created an opportunity for wildlife corridors.
+The town’s pattern of development has occurred in a conventional Post World War II pattern with standard lot dimensions without any creative design options, such as cluster or open space design options which would have created an opportunity for wildlife corridors.
 As a result, there is very few wildlife corridors left in town.
 The present development pattern has cut-off any east west wildlife corridors; however, there are three distant wildlife corridors that run in a north south direction.
 The northern most corridors is around the Blue Hills, the center of the town runs from the Great Bear Swamp on the Stoughton line north towards the reservoirs along the Braintree line.
 The other wildlife corridor is on the southeast town line near Holbrook.
 The adoption of the Wetland and Watershed bylaw in the mid 70’s the town does a very good job protecting wetland and floodplain resources; however, upland wildlife corridors remain vulnerable without any creative design options for subdivisions such as, cluster and/or Transfer of Development Rights bylaws.
 The town has initiated a land acquisition program which is helping to preserve and protect wildlife corridors.

 Scenic Resources and Unique Environments